usmqe/usmqe-tests/docs/test_execution.rst

    [root@mbukatov ~]# su - usmqe
    [usmqe@mbukatov ~]$

-Note that the setup plabyook prepared both setup and test repositories there:
+Note that the setup playbook prepared both setup and test repositories there:

 .. code-block:: console